auditassistant/css-transition/README.md

 Also supports a few extra transitions not currently available in vanilla css such as **position** (`static` <-> `absolute`/`fixed`) and **auto** values (e.g. `height: auto`).

+## About this fork

+this fork simply makes the cssTransition function return a Promise.

 ## Install

 ```bash